abhi99sind/BMART/README.md

 # BMART
-Website made of HTML, CSS, JavaScript, PHP and MySQL.
+Website made of HTML, CSS, JavaScript, PHP and MySQL as Database